Article: CE Marking

 Introduction

-Some types of products are subject to legally binding standards in the EU, but CE marking is not required.
+Some types of products are subject to legally binding standards in the EU, but for these CE marking is not required.
 They include chemicals, pharmaceuticals, cosmetics, and foodstuffs.
 Other detailed requirements apply in these cases.

 Goods conforming to the EU standards, certified in most cases by the CE mark, may be distributed and sold anywhere within the European Union.
 They may also be sold in Northern Ireland.